Smart2881/byb_project/README.md

 * Tuned using GridSearchCV.
 * Reported which classes the model struggles with the most.
 * Reported the accuracy, precision, recall, and f1-score.
-* Used average=”macro” in precision_score, recall_score and f1_score from scikit-learn.
+* Used average=”macro” in precision_score, recall_score and f1_score from scikit-learn